 Former Ukraine Ambassador Discusses Diplomacy, Discrimination

-Barbara Stephenson, left, and Graeme Robertson, right, co-hosted a UNC Global talk by Marie Yovanovitch, center, former U.S. ambassador to Ukraine, on April 21.
+Marie Yovanovitch (center), former U.S. ambassador to Ukraine, talks Russia and Ukraine on April 21.
 (Photo by Jon Gardiner/UNC-Chapel Hill)

 Diplomacy matters and so does who conducts it.
 These were the themes of the April 21 talk by Marie Yovanovitch, the former U.S. ambassador to Ukraine, who spoke as part of UNC Global’s Diplomacy Week 2022.

 Those messages echoed “Lessons from the Edge,” her new memoir.